OpenBB-finance/OpenBB/website/content/terminal/reference/funds/info.md

 ---
 title: info
-description: The page provides a detailed guide on how to get fund information using a specific Python command.
+description: "The page provides a detailed guide on how to get fund information using" a specific Python command.
 It also discusses the usage of the command and its parameters.
 keywords:
 - Fund Information